Gifted Education Department

 PLEASE NOTE THAT GIFTED IDENTIFICATION TESTING FOR THE 2018-19 SCHOOL YEAR WILL TAKE PLACE IN SEPTEMBER.
-GRADE 3 WILL TEST FROM 9-14 THROUGH 9-29.
-GRADE 6 WILL TEST ON SEPTEMBER 22.
+GRADE 3 WILL TEST FROM THE 9th THROUGH 14th.
+GRADE 6 WILL TEST ON SEPTEMBER 12th and 13th.
 STUDYING IS NOT REQUIRED.
 GET A GOOD NIGHT'S REST AND DO YOUR BEST!
 FOR MORE INFO ON GIFTED TESTING PLEASE GO TO THE "COGAT" PAGE BY CLICKING THE LINK ON THE LEFT SIDE OF THIS PAGE.

 Here you will find links to content, classroom activities and information regarding standards in the world of gifted education.
 Different parts of this website can be accessed by clicking on the links located on the left side of the page.
 The "Parent Nomination Packet" can be found on the page titled "Forms and Documents".